The Lose Weight Diet Blog

 Did you find one?
 If so, look towards the bottom of the ad for the asterisk’s meaning.
 99% of the time it will say something along the lines of: *These results are not typical.

 Yeah, it really does say that.
 Of course, you do have to possess the ability to read the last line of an eye chart in order to actually see it.
-But to their credit, if you could clearly see this product was crap, why on earth would you still buy it?
+But to their credit, if you could clearly see this product doesn’t typically work as well as the testimonials claim, would you still buy it?

 8. There is any type of testimonial or before and after picture, period.

-Okay, maybe not everything showing before and after pictures and testimonials is crap, but the majority of them sure are.
-Quick weight loss just is not possible.
+Okay, not everything showing before and after pictures and testimonials is crap, but the a whole lot of them are.
+Quick, safe, healthy, long term weight loss just is not possible.
 Without the aid of a chainsaw and a dislike of one of your legs, you will not lose 30 pounds in 3 weeks like supposed users of certain weight loss and fitness products claim.

 If a million people lost 5 pounds, and one person lost 20 pounds, who do you think they will feature in the advertisement?
 But then again, it’s mighty hard to sell crap if you do it the other way around.